-To support members of PPGs and to enable them to make a real contribution to the health and wellbeing of their local community, we have developed a PPG Handbook.
+To support members of PPGs and to enable them to make a real contribution to the health and wellbeing of their local community, we have developed a pdf PPG Handbook (762 KB) .
 Feedback from our members told us that even as members of PPGs, people do not always understand the role of the CCG, its relationship with other NHS partners and the role that PPGs can play.

 The PPG Handbook was created in partnership with PPG members and aims to develop a greater understanding of how the CCG and other parts of the NHS work.
 It also aims to give PPG members the confidence to help us to spread this understanding more widely in the community, so that a broader range of people can become involved in the development of effective and sustainable health and care services.

 In addition to the Practice-based Patient Participation Groups, the CCG has established three Network Patient Participation Groups, which bring together a number of different representatives from a particular locality within Cannock Chase.

 The aim of the Network PPG is to complement the practice groups that are already in place but to increase the membership to improve and extend the CCG's communication and engagement with the wider public.

 The Network PPGs also support a Clinical Network in each locality, which enables the GP practices in that area to work in collaboration on the design and delivery of new services and to tailor services to meet the particular needs of patients in their locality.